ediazalmeyda/ediazalmeyda.github.io/people.md

 New College of Florida

 **Lab Manager:**
-Cara Ruhnke
-New College of Florida (class of 2022)
+Cara Ruhnke (class of 2022)

 **Undergraduate Thesis Students:**
 - Ryan Counsman
-  - Thesis: Antibiotic properties of traditional asian medicines in the human gut microbe _Escherichia coli_
+  - Antibiotic properties of traditional asian medicines in the human gut microbe _Escherichia coli_
 - Marjorie Netwal
   - Effect of symbiosis on the development of the upside-down jellyfish _Cassiopea xamachana_
 - Marcela Prado-Zapata